 Experimental results

-The proposed method is implemented on top of the CfP response software by Huawei and SamsungJVET-J0072 .
+The proposed method is implemented on top of the structure only software proposed in JVET-J0072 [1].
 The QP settings for HM CfP anchor are used for both anchor and test.
 Results are shown in Table 1, which show that 0.93% BD-rate saving can be achieved for RA configuration.